alvinxhan/Phydelity/README.md

 _Inferring putative transmission clusters from phylogenetic trees_

+## Latest updates

+* 6-Dec-2018: Fixed bug which was overly strict when cleaning up clusters that violated within-cluster limit.

 ## Overview

 Phydelity, a redesign of [PhyCLIP](http://github.com/alvinxhan/PhyCLIP), is a statistically-principled and phylogeny-informed tool capable of identifying putative transmission clusters in pathogen phylogenies without the introduction of arbitrary distance thresholds.